joshmgrant/NuPack-for-Nulogy/README.md

 You can get the JUnit 4 jar [here](https://github.com/junit-team/junit4/wiki/Download-and-Install) if you need it to be added to your libraries/sourcepath.

 Generally speaking I used Eclipse as both the writing environment for writing code and building the application and running tests.

+I also included an ant build file using the latest version of ant (1.10.1).
+You can get this version of ant from [here](https://ant.apache.org/bindownload.cgi)